samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/18_endpoint_monitoring_threat_detection.md

 - Results vs. status logs: results are written to `/var/log/osquery/osqueryd.results.log`; status/debug to `/var/log/osquery/osqueryd.INFO/.WARNING` or `osqueryd.status.log` depending on version and flags.
 - If storing logs locally, keep rotation enabled via `--logger_rotate*` flags, and size/test in a pilot to avoid filling disks.

-## Performance and safety
+## 18.7 Performance and Safety

 - Event publishers can generate high volumes.
 Start with a pilot, then scale intervals and `events_max` with data.
 - Use `removed: false` on high‑volume event queries to reduce noise.
 - Consider label‑based targeting (by OS version, model, corporate unit) via your manager to scope expensive queries.
 - Avoid monitoring every path in `file_paths`; focus on persistence/control points first and iterate.

-## Hands‑On Exercise: Build a production‑ready ES pipeline
+## 18.8 Hands-On Exercise: Build a Production-Ready ES Pipeline

 **Goal:** Enable Endpoint Security–backed process events, capture FIM on key directories, and forward to your SIEM.